xcart/xcart-docs/_pages/kb_en/general_setup/managing_modules/activating_and_deactivating_modules.md

 It is possible to temporarily disable (deactivate) an installed addon.

+{% note info %}
-Note: Deactivation stops the addon from operation, but it does not remove the settings you made to the addon configuration nor clear any data that was generated or collected during the period that the addon was in operation.
+Deactivation stops the addon from operation, but it does not remove the settings you made to the addon configuration nor clear any data that was generated or collected during the period that the addon was in operation.
 If you wish to completely remove all the data related to using a certain addon, you need to uninstall it.
+{% endnote %}

 To deactivate an installed addon:

 1. In the **Installed Addons** section of your store's Admin area, find the addon that needs to be deactivated.
-2. Switch the On/Off control below the addon name to the "Off" state:.
+2. Switch the On/Off trigger below the addon name to the "Off" state:.
 3. Click **Save changes**.
 This starts the addon deactivation process.
 After it is finished, the addon will be disabled.

+## Uninstalling addons

+To uninstall (delete) addon you are not planning to use further use the **'Trash'** icon balow the addon name and click **Save changes**.

+{% note info %}
+It's recommended to uninstall addons that are out of use to facilitate the overall store performance.
+{% endnote %}

 _Related pages:_